JOB OPPORTUNITIES - WORK FOR ALSC!

 Barrow Staff Attorney: Alaska Legal Services Corporation is seeking a full-time staff attorney for its Barrow office.
 Computer proficiency required.
 Background working in cross-cultural situations desired.
 Duties: general civil practice with special emphasis on legal issues faced by real property owners to include: probate assistance and estate planning; as well as other Native law issues.
 Other duties: work with community groups and in community legal education; regular travel to small communities and rural villages in the North Slope Borough.
 Click here for full job description.

 The AmeriCorps member will offer trainings for health providers and comprehensive legal assistance for low-income patients at partnering hospital or health clinic serving primarily Alaska Native and Native American individuals.
 By focusing on cases that promote income growth, housing stability, and personal safety, the MLP uses legal advocacy as a tool to address social determinants of health.
-The AmeriCorps member position is open in Nome or Kodiak.
+The AmeriCorps member position is open in Kodiak.
 Please click on the location you are interested in below for a full job description and application instructions:

 Volunteering is fulfilling and rewarding.
 If you are a law student or a paralegal student, this is an excellent opportunity to satisfy your intern requirements.
 Learn more about our current volunteer opportunities here.

 ALSC will recruit either first or second year law students for placement in one of our local offices.
 Our policy is to encourage students to find an outside source of funding through a grant, fellowship, or work-study program.
 Due to limited funding, we are unable to pay a salary or reimburse any transportation expenses that may be incurred en-route to Alaska.
 An internship with ALSC must be on a voluntary basis or funded by an outside source.
 If you are interested in working in one of ALSC’s offices this summer, you should contact the office that you are interested in by mid-March 2017.
 Please include a copy of your resume in your email.